War in Donbas: Protests in the Donbas

 Following the revolution, counter-revolutionary and pro-Russian protests began in parts of the Donbas.
-A March–April 2014 national survey found 58% of locals favouring autonomy within Ukraine and 31% secession.
+In the last census, the population of the Donbas was about 58% ethnic Ukrainian and 38% ethnic Russian overall: Donetsk Oblast was 57% Ukrainian and 38% Russian, while Luhansk Oblast was 58% Ukrainian and 39% Russian.
+A national survey held in March–April 2014 found that 58% of respondents in the Donbas wanted autonomy within Ukraine and 31% wanted secession.

-People in the Donbas region mostly consumed Russian-based media, which portrayed Ukraine's new interim government as an illegitimate "fascist junta" and that ethnic Russians were in imminent danger.
+The Donbas was the region most strongly supportive of Yanukovych and his Party of Regions.
+People in the Donbas mostly consumed Russian-based media, which portrayed Ukraine's new interim government as an illegitimate "fascist junta" and that ethnic Russians were in imminent danger.
 Leaked e-mails and telephone calls later revealed that the Russian state had funded and organized separatists, mainly through Kremlin advisers Vladislav Surkov and Sergey Glazyev.

 Pro-Russian protesters occupied the Donetsk Regional State Administration Building from 1 to 6 March 2014, until the SBU removed them.
-Pavel Gubarev was proclaimed "people's governor" of Donetsk Oblast.
-Ukrainian authorities arrested local separatist leaders in early March, who were replaced by figures linked to Russian security organs.
-Political scientist Taras Kuzio wrote that Russia transformed protesters "into armed insurgents; this was never an organic process".
+Pavel Gubarev was proclaimed "people's governor" of Donetsk Oblast and Aleksandr Kharitonov "people's governor" of Luhansk Oblast.
+Ukrainian authorities arrested local separatist leaders in early March.
+They were replaced by figures linked to the Russian security services.
+Political scientist Taras Kuzio wrote that Russia transformed the protesters "into armed insurgents; this was never an organic process".

 On 6 April, 1,000–2,000 demonstrators in Donetsk demanded a referendum on autonomy or accession to Russia, similar to the one held in Crimea in March.
 Hundreds of masked men seized weapons from the SBU building in the city, and a large crowd stormed and occupied the Donetsk RSA building, raising the Russian flag.
 They demanded the regional council vote for a referendum on joining Russia the next day, vowing to otherwise take control of the regional government with a "people's mandate", dismissing all elected regional councillors and members of parliament.
 As these demands were not met, the following day the activists proclaimed the Donetsk People's Republic (DPR) as an independent state.

 Unrest also began in Luhansk on 6 April, when hundreds of protesters besieged the SBU headquarters for six hours, demanding the release of anti-government militants held there.
 They eventually stormed and occupied the building, releasing prisoners and seizing weapons.

-History
+The Minister of Internal Affairs, Arsen Avakov, said on 9 April 2014 the separatist occupation of Ukrainian government buildings in the Donbas would be ended within 48 hours, by negotiation or force, declaring, "we are ready for both".
+Acting President Oleksandr Turchynov had already ordered the seized Donetsk regional administration building placed "under state protection", and offered amnesty to separatists who disarmed and surrendered.
+On 11 April, Prime Minister Arseniy Yatsenyuk was reported as saying, while he was opposed to the use of force, there are limits to everything.